-Note: Functionalities on the level of Access Zone concern identification and counting of Access Credentials.
+Note: Functionalities on the level of all zone types concern identification and counting of Access Credentials.
 If each user has not more than single Access Credential assigned then the functionalities in fact concern users.

 Note: More information on additional quantitative access control with MC16-AZC access controller is given in AN031 application note.